 Teriyaki chicken and rice bowl – a quick, simple and delicious mid-week dinner that’s packed full of flavour.

-Way back in January when I shared my recipe for teriyaki sauce I talked about Jon’s liking for the Teriyaki Chicken and Rice Bowls in Itsu.
+Way back in January when I shared my recipe for teriyaki sauce I talked about the Teriyaki Chicken and Rice Bowls in Itsu.
 Ever since I’ve been meaning to share my version of the dish and finally, here it is!

 As you know, I’m a big fan of quick and easy mid-week dinners.
-I often end up cooking dinner twice as Jon gets in quite late from work so dinners have to be easy to ensure that the evening doesn’t disappear in two rounds of preparing, cooking and cleaning up.
-This is so quick and simple that it’s really not a hassle to cook a batch for me and the boys and then make a second batch for Jon when he gets in from work.
+Mealtimes have to be easy to ensure that after-school evenings don’t disappear in a haze of preparing, cooking and cleaning up.
+This is so quick and simple that it’s really not a hassle at all.
+It’s even easy to cook an early batch for the boys and then make a second fresh batch for me to sit and enjoy once they’re in bed.

 I choose not to give the boys the teriyaki sauce (as it’s quite high in salt and I’m not sure it would be their taste anyway) but as it’s added just before serving it’s easy to serve theirs and then add the sauce in for me.